Water Heater Services in Mooresville, NC

 The water heater is uniquely designed to keep the water inside hot and ready to use.
 It includes two heating elements, one that is at the top and one at the bottom.
 The tank has multiple gallons of heated water inside at any given time.
 If the hot water seems to run out, then one of the elements is probably not working properly.
 Have you checked to know for sure?

-Strange Noises Coming From the Tank
+Strange Noises Coming From Your Water Heater

 As the water heater gets older, it may begin to make a low, buzzing sound.
 However, as time passes, it may turn into rumbling sounds.
 Some homeowners may believe that this sound means their water heater is going to burst.
 However, this is not what is about to happen.